jung-kurt/gofpdf/doc/document.md

 Matusiak added supported for word spacing.
 Artem Korotkiy added support of UTF-8 fonts.
 Dave Barnes added support for imported objects and templates.
 Brigham Thompson added support for rounded rectangles.
 Joe Westcott added underline functionality and optimized image storage.
+Benoit KUGLER contributed support for rectangles with corners of unequal radius, and for file attachments and annotations.

 ## Roadmap